EL001/Person/README.md

 class Person(builtins.object)

-   Person(age: int, weight: float, height: float, gender: str)
+   Person(age: int, weight: float, height: float, gender: type)

    This class collects parameters; age, weight, height and gender for any person and contains methods which returns the bmi, kcal used per day, ideal weight range using the bmi and healthy weight for any person